 Number of Customers Surveyed: Approximately 1,700 per study.
+In 2015, a total of 1,979 self-reported players and non-players were surveyed.

-Margin of Error: The margin of error is $\pm 2.4$ percent for a sample of 1,700 at the 95 percent level of confidence.
+Margin of Error: The margin of error is ±2.4 percent for a sample of 1,700 at the 95 percent level of confidence.

-Customer Groups Excluded: Persons without cell phones or telephones in their homes.
+Customer Groups Excluded: Persons without cell phones or telephones in their homes and whose home addresses are not part of the U. S. Postal Service's CDS File.

-Justification for Exclusion: Based on the Census 2012 American Community Survey, 98 percent of Texas households had telephone service available, so only a small percentage of Texans are excluded from the surveys.
+Justification for Exclusion: Based on the Census 2014 American Community Survey, 98 percent of Texas households had telephone service available.
+In addition, USPS's database covers nearly 100 percent of all households in the United States.

+Consequently, only a very small percentage of adult Texans are excluded from the possibility of receiving a survey.